reimagined/resolve/packages/resolve-query/README.md

 * `graphQLVariables` - specify it, if `graphQLQuery` contains variables.
 * `getJwt` - callback to retrieve actual client state stored in verified JWT token.

-**Note**:  Read model declaration can optionally omit `gqlSchema` and `gqlResolvers` fields, in this case read model will work in raw mode.
-Projection function will also be triggered on incoming events, but *query* function will be mapped on raw *read* function, which typically is used in GraphQL resolvers.
-Raw mode can be helpful, if selected read model storage provides it's own API for retrieving data, like [Elasticsearch](https://www.elastic.co/) or [Searchify](https://www.searchify.com/).
+**Note**: Read model declaration can optionally omit the `gqlSchema` and `gqlResolvers` fields.
+In this case, a read model works in raw mode.
+Projection function is triggered on incoming events, but the query function is mapped on the raw *read* function, which is typically used in GraphQL resolvers.
+Raw mode can be helpful, if the selected read model storage provides its own API for retrieving data, like [Elasticsearch](https://www.elastic.co/) or [Searchify](https://www.searchify.com/).

 ### Example
-Let's implement the Read Model for building News state with custom GraphQL resolvers.
-It will handle the same events that are produced in [Aggregate example](../resolve-command#example).

 Implement a read model for building News state with custom GraphQL resolvers and use the `resolve-query` library to get the first page of news.
 It handles events produced by an aggregate shown in the [resolve-command](../resolve-command#example) documentation.

 ```js